 The “gaps” included the content that AmFam did not currently have.
 But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase — AmFam also had to look at “ideal” content, which was content that catered more to the customer’s needs, rather than cater to the AmFam brand and products.

-After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical road map.
+After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical customer journey map.

-Step Three: AmFam builds out a road map.
+Step Three: AmFam builds out a customer journey map.

 Armed with a carefully planned road map, AmFam was ready to create content that could reach the right customers at the right time.